 The consequence of continually grasping for the good is pain and frustration.
 And yet this is so confusing.
 After all, weren’t we doing what’s right by fighting against what’s bad and only reaching for what’s good?
 Why then are we so unhappy?
 What makes us feel so discontent?
 Why is our life so empty and lacking in joy?

 Usually, our confusions aren’t that conscious and cleanly stated.
 If they were, it would be a whole lot easier to challenge the premise that led to this distorted way of being in the world.
 Yet our difficulties are an illusion, just like the notion that the world splits into good and bad.
 They sure do seem real, though, given all the discomfort they create.

 God and the Devil

 We have been geared for century after century to see the world through the lens of good and bad.
-It’s understandable that we’ve gotten lost in our confusion.
+It’s understandable that we are now lost in our confusion.
 We keep trying to resolve all our personal problems on this basis, and they never go away.
 We can’t find real solutions that bring us peace, for the groundwork we start from is illusion, and so of course we get deeper and deeper entangled in error.
 Tremendous tension prevails.

 Only in truthful perception do we accept both opposites, allowing them to mutually aid one another.
 In distortion, they short-circuit each other.
 Yet in the darkness of our confusion, we have to make a choice.
 How, though, can we do so successfully?
 What if things have become too lopsided?
 Then an eruption, such as a crisis, may occur.
 But if the distribution between the two sides is more balanced, then all power currents become inactivated.
 When this happens, the two opposite sides annul each other and both options look bad.